 Our employees, consultants and directors, and employees, directors and consultants of our subsidiaries, will be eligible to receive awards under the 2020 Plan.
 The 2020 Plan will be administered by our board of directors, which may delegate its duties and responsibilities to one or more committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to the limitations imposed under the 2020 Plan, Section 16 of the Exchange Act, stock exchange rules and other applicable laws.
 The plan administrator will have the authority to take all actions and make all determinations under the 2020 Plan, to interpret the 2020 Plan and award agreements and to adopt, amend and repeal rules for the administration of the 2020 Plan as it deems advisable.
 The plan administrator will also have the authority to grant awards, determine which eligible service providers receive awards and set the terms and conditions of all awards under the 2020 Plan, including any vesting and vesting acceleration provisions, subject to the conditions and limitations in the 2020 Plan.
-As of , 2020, approximately employees, six non-employee directors and consultants would have been eligible to participate in the 2020 Plan if it had been in effect.
+As of approximately had been in effect.